noiseprotocol/noise_spec/noise.md

 To support this case Noise allows **fallback patterns**.
 Fallback patterns differ from other handshake patterns in three ways:

  * The initiator and responder roles from the pre-fallback handshake are preserved in the fallback handshake.
 Thus, the responder sends the first message in a fallback handshake.
-In other words, the first handshake message in a fallback pattern is shown with a left-pointing arrow (from the responder) instead of a right-pointing one (from the initiator).
+In other words, the first handshake message in a fallback pattern is shown with a left-pointing arrow (from the responder) instead of a right-pointing arrow (from the initiator).

  * Any public keys sent in the clear in the initiator's first message are included in the initiator's pre-message in the fallback pattern.
 Thus, the initiator's pre-message will always include an ephemeral public key.
 An ephemeral public key is never included in the initiator's pre-message otherwise (it would be redundant, since initiators are required to transmit an ephemeral public key in their first message).
 The presence of an ephemeral public key in the initiator's pre-message thus indicates a fallback pattern.

- * Because an ephemeral public key is sent in the initiator's first message, and used as a pre-message in the fallback handshake, the initiator does not need to send another ephemeral in the fallback handshake (see [Section 8.1](pattern-validity)).
+ * Because an ephemeral public key is sent in the initiator's first message, and is used as a pre-message in the fallback handshake, the initiator does not need to send another ephemeral in the fallback handshake (see [Section 8.1](pattern-validity)).

+If the initial handshake message contained a prologue or payload that the responder paid attention to, then the `h` value after processing the initial handshake message should be included into the prologue for the fallback handshake.

 8.2.
 Indicating fallback